SlimeVR/SlimeVR-Server/README.md

 Open Slime VR Server project in Eclipse or Intellij Idea

-run gradle command `serverJar` to build a runnable server JAR
+run gradle command `shadowJar` to build a runnable server JAR